 "If you are a business owner, it's important to make sure that you take steps to stay safe when you're using Zoom."

 As a business owner in 2021, chances are you've had quite a bit of experience when it comes to using Zoom.
 Unfortunately, many business owners are not familiar with the specific security risks associated with using the software.
 While the company takes steps to protect the privacy of users and prevent hacking, these measures can fall short, which could expose you to potentially serious cybersecurity threats.
-Here's what you need to know to stay safe during Zoom calls:

 While there are numerous ways that criminals can gather sensitive data through Zoom, there are ways that you can prevent these cyber attacks.
 However, you have to understand the tactics that are likely to be used.
 These are considered to be the most common ways that criminals can compromise you or your company over Zoom: